Getting to Vermont

 Vermont is bordered by Massachusetts to the south, New York to the west, New Hampshire to the east, and Canada to the north.
 Located within three hours of Boston, within two hours of Montreal, and about six hours from New York City, Vermont is accessible by several major roads, including interstates 89, 91, and 93 and U.S. Routes 2 and 7.
 Whether you fly to Vermont or travel by train, ferry, or car, getting to the Green Mountain State is part of the adventure.

-Flying to Vermont
+Fly to Vermont

-Vermont is home to an international airport and 20 regional airports.
+Vermont is home to Patrick Leahy Burlington International Airport and 20 regional airports, including Rutland Regional Airport, offering direct flights to and from Boston.
 It’s also about three hours away from Boston Logan Airport, three and a half hours from Bradley International Airport, about six hours from both New York City international airports, and within three hours of Montreal’s Pierre-Elliott Trudeau International Airport.

 Travel to Vermont By Train